core23/CommonMarkFormatterBundle/README.md

 ## Add markdown extensions

-If you want to use some [Github-Flavored Markdown extensions](https://github.com/thephpleague/commonmark-extras), you just need to register them inside the `config/services.yaml` file of your project:
+If you want to use some [Github-Flavored Markdown extensions], you need download the extension and register it inside the `config/services.yaml` file of your project:

 ```yaml
 services: